We want to make a lasting difference in the health of your family.

-My mother is now 85, she leads an independent life, walks for miles, and continues to have a close and joyous relationship with my growing daughter.
+This was many years ago.
+My mother still leads an independent life, walks for miles, and continues to have a close and joyous relationship with her granddaughter.

-For me, a true revelation in this story was not the fact that there I was, plugged into a Harvard medical system for 20 years, getting a pessimistic “nothing to do” verdict from one major surgeon – and then getting a completely different assessment and action plan from another expert, working just next door to the first one, in the same hospital system.
+A true revelation for me was not the fact that there I was, plugged into a Harvard medical system for 20 years, getting a pessimistic “nothing to do” verdict from one major surgeon.
+It was also not the fact that I got a completely different assessment and action plan from another expert who was working next door to the first one, in the same hospital system.